Net Profit Margin: What It Is & How to Calculate It

 - Pension contributions

 Pro Tip: Be sure to record each and every one of your business expenses to gain a comprehensive overview of your costs.
-Here are our 3 top tips when starting out with small business accounting.
+Here is our complete guide to accounting for startups.

 What is gross profit?